Ludentes/DontStartWithMechanics/Chapter 7/chapter-7-supplementary-final.md

 ### Level 5: Mechanical Specification

 **Questions to answer:**
+- [ ] What core verbs does the game require?
 - [ ] What mechanical alternatives were considered?
 - [ ] What are core mechanics?
 - [ ] What resources exist?
 What function does each serve?